-Women’s team’s chief selector Asmavia Iqbal announced Pakistan’s Women’s Squad for Australia series & ICC Women’s T20 World Cup
+Women’s team’s chief selector Asmavia Iqbal announced Pakistan’s Women’s Squad Australia & T20 World Cup.

 Bismah Maroof will lead the squad as the captain for both tournaments.
 The final 15- member squad was curated after brief discussions amongst chief selector Asmavia Iqbal, team’s head coach Saleem Jaffer and captain Bismah Maroof.